A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

 \subsection{General setup}

 Recall the model (\r{eq:Model}).
 Through this section, we use a collection of pixels \benn S=\{(i,j): 1\leq i\leq 200, 1\leq j\leq 200\}, \eenn i.e., $S$ is a $200\times 200$ square.
-As Example 1, we consider $K=2$ and assume that $g:\R^{2}\rightarrow\R$ takes $p_{1}=1$ and $p_{2}=0$ over $S_{1}$ and $S_{2}$, respectively.
-For the error in the model (\r{eq:Model}), we assume that it follows a normal distribution with mean of zero and standard deviation of $\sigma$.
-For the comparison purpose, several values will be tried for $\si=$ 0.1, 0.5, and 0.8, which are referred to as mild, moderate, and severe errors, respectively.
-Kim \cite{KimJ2018}, \cite{KimJ2020} showed that the minimum distance estimators of linear models with both independent and dependent errors -- which follow a wide range of distributions, including a normal, logistic, Cauchy, and mixture of two distributions -- outperform other estimators such as maximum likelihood, the least squares, several M-estimators (Huber, Tukey bisquare, and least median squares).
-However, we report the simulation result corresponding to the normal error only; result corresponding to other errors will be available on the request.
+As in Example 1, we consider $K=2$ and assume that $g:\R^{2}\rightarrow\R$ takes $p_{1}=1$ and $p_{2}=0$ over $S_{1}^{\dagger}$ and $S_{2}^{\dagger}$, respectively.
+For the error (or noise) in the model (\r{eq:Model}), we assume that it follows a normal distribution with a mean of zero and a standard deviation of $\sigma$.
+Kim \cite{KimJ2018}, \cite{KimJ2020} showed that the MD estimators of linear models with both independent and dependent errors -- which follow a wide range of distributions, including a normal, logistic, Cauchy, and mixture of two distributions -- perform well.
+Similar to his finding, the MD estimators of this study show similar performance regardless of distributions of the error, and hence, we report the simulation result corresponding to the normal error only.
+When generating the normal error, we try $\si=$0.1, 0.5, and 0.8 for the comparison purpose: the corresponding errors are referred to as mild, moderate, and severe errors, respectively.
 For the computational simulation in this study, RStudio 1.1.463 is used; the CPU used for gauging the computational speed is Intel(R) Core(TM) i7-10700.

-Note that the size of all images used for the simulation studies is $200\times 200$.
-Segmentation of $S_{1}$ from a $200\times 200$ image is not computationally expensive in that it does not take much time.
-However, some real images -- e.g., magnetic resonance images -- of a large dimension will take quite substantial amount of time.
-Therefore, it is absolutely imperative to address ensuing issues after considering the segmentation of $S_{1}$ from a larger image, that is, computational cost.
-To this end, next section will make a breakthrough in the expensive computational cost: patch-wise segmentation.
+The size of all images used for the simulation studies is $200\times 200$.
+A segmentation task for a simulated $200\times 200$ image -- e.g., the segmentation of the white circle as in Example 1 -- is not computationally expensive in that it does not take much time.
+However, some other real images -- e.g., magnetic resonance images -- of a large dimension will take substantial amount of time.
+Therefore, it is absolutely imperative to address the high computational cost ensuing from a segmentation task for a larger image.
+To make a breakthrough in reducing the cost, we will combine the proposed method with a well-known method in the next section: the patch-wise segmentation.